gmkim97/gmkim97.github.io/_posts/2022-08-13-pytorch-learning-tensor-2.md

 <br>

 - (Tip) How to sum / mean at specific dimension?
-    - 앞서 보았던 dimension parameter(dim)를 지정하였을 때 이에 따라 계산되는 과정을 나타내 보았습니다.
+    - Here, I'm going to show you the process how it calculates when designating dimension parameter(dim).
-    - 예시는 앞에서의 `Size of Tensors`를 다시 가져오겠습니다.
+    - Examples are brought from previous `Size of Tensors` chapter.
     - Keypoint : **Collapse the 'dimension(axis)'**
     1. 2D Tensor
     ![ch1_3](/assets/img/CH1/ch1_3.jpeg){:style="border:1px solid #eaeaea; border-radius: 7px; padding: 0px;" }